yhrgintoki/robotfeeding-website/content/tutorials/intro-to-ros.md

 This tutorial will help you get familiar with ROS concepts in reference to the MuSHR software stack.
 Afterwards you should start to become comfortable with ROS [Publishers and Subscribers](http://wiki.ros.org/rospy/Overview/Publishers%20and%20Subscribers).

 ### Prerequisites
-In order to successfully complete this tutorial you will need to have completed the [quickstart](/tutorials/quickstart) tutorial.
+In order to successfully complete this tutorial you will need:

-1. Must have a working instalation of ROS. (get a link to relevant installation tools. quickstart?)
+1. to have a working instalation of ROS. (get a link to relevant installation tools. quickstart?)
-+  Must have installed the Simulator
-+  Must have completed the quickstart in sim.
++  to have completed the [quickstart](/tutorials/quickstart) tutorial.
-+  Should have familiarity with `bash` and `python`.
++  (*should*) have familiarity with `bash` and `python`.

 ### Notes